 Citizens from the following countries have to obtain a visa prior to their arrival: Afghanistan, Algeria, Armenia, Azerbaijan, Bangladesh, Bosnia-Herzegovina, Chechnya, Croatia, Georgia, India, Indonesia, Iraq, Iran, Israel, Kazakhstan, Kyrgyzstan, Lebanon, Macau, Macedonia, Malaysia, Moldavia, Montenegro, Morocco, Pakistan, Palestine, The Philippines, Russia, Serbia, Slovenia, Sri Lanka, Tadzhikistan, Thailand, Tunisia, Turkmenistan, Ukraine, Uzbekistan and all African countries.

-Before coming to Egypt, it is important check with the Egyptian consulate or embassy in your country about changing visa regulations.
+Before coming to Egypt, it is important to check with the Egyptian consulate or embassy in your country about changing visa regulations.

 At an Egyptian Consulate: To obtain a visa prior to your arrival, contact the Egyptian consulate or embassy in your country.
-Many students will have the option to receive the visa by mail or in person.
-Allow several weeks if you are getting the visa by mail.
+Many students will have the option to receive their visa by mail or in person.
+Allow several weeks if you are getting your visa by mail.
 If it is convenient to go to the consulate or embassy in your country, you may receive your visa while you wait or within a few days.
 On the other hand, for citizens of some countries such as Iran and Syria, visa processing usually takes about eight weeks.